Background pattern

 Supofen is restricted to adults, adolescents, and children who weigh more than 33 kg.

-2. What you need to know before starting to use Supofen
+2. What you need to know before you use Supofen

--If you are allergic to paracetamol or any of the other components of this medication (listed in section 6)
+• If you are allergic to paracetamol or any of the other ingredients of this medicine (listed in section 6)

--If you are allergic to propacetamol (another analgesic that converts to paracetamol in your body)
+• If you are allergic to propacetamol (another analgesic that is converted to paracetamol in your body)

-Consult your doctor or pharmacist before starting to use Supofen, if any of the following situations apply to you:
+Consult your doctor or pharmacist before starting to use Supofen if any of the following apply to you:

-- if you could take analgesics by mouth (oral route), as this is the recommended administration route;
+• if you could take analgesics by mouth (orally) instead, as this is the recommended route of administration;

-- if you are taking other medications that contain paracetamol;
+• if you are taking other medicines that contain paracetamol;

-- in the case of glucose-6-phosphate dehydrogenase deficiency (may cause hemolytic anemia), a blood disorder.
+• in case of glucose-6-phosphate dehydrogenase deficiency (may cause hemolytic anemia), a blood disorder.

-Supofen may affect or be affected by other medications:
+Supofen may affect or be affected by other medicines:

-• other medications that contain paracetamol or propacetamol, so you do not take more than the recommended daily dose (see section 3 “How to use Supofen”).
+• other medicines that contain paracetamol or propacetamol, so that you do not take more than the recommended daily dose (see section 3 “How to use Supofen”).

 • probenecid: a lower dose of paracetamol may be necessary;

 • oral anticoagulants.
-You may need to control the effect of the anticoagulant;
+It may be necessary to monitor the effect of the anticoagulant;

-• medications that activate liver enzymes: in these cases, it is essential to strictly control the dose of paracetamol to avoid liver damage;
+• medicines that activate liver enzymes: in these cases, it is necessary to strictly control the dose of paracetamol to avoid liver damage;

-• flucloxacillin (antibiotic): due to a serious risk of blood and fluid disorder (metabolic acidosis with elevated anion gap) that must be treated urgently and which may occur particularly in cases of severe renal failure, sepsis (when bacteria and their toxins circulate in the blood causing organ damage), chronic alcoholism, and if the maximum daily doses of paracetamol are used.
+• flucloxacillin (antibiotic): due to a serious risk of alteration of blood and fluids (metabolic acidosis with elevated anion gap) that must be treated urgently and that can occur particularly in case of severe renal impairment, sepsis (when bacteria and their toxins circulate in the blood, leading to organ damage), malnutrition, chronic alcoholism, and if the maximum daily doses of paracetamol are used.

-Limit your alcohol consumption during treatment with this medication.
+Limit your alcohol consumption during treatment with this medicine.

 Pregnancy

 Supofen can be used during pregnancy.
-However, in this case, the doctor must evaluate whether the treatment is advisable.
+However, in this case, your doctor must assess whether treatment is advisable.

 Breastfeeding